202 Eagles Landing Pkwy

 The film thickness of the column has an influence on retention, dissolution, column bleed, inertness and capacity.
 Increasing the film thickness increases the sample capacity of the column and slows down the elution of the peaks, which can be helpful when analyzing volatile compounds.
 A thicker film also reduces the risk of overloading the column, thus improving the resolution.
 However, a thicker film may also be more sensitive to degradation.
 The same component will elute at a higher temperature on a thick film than on a thin film.

 Compounds with high boiling points or high molecular weight should be analyzed with a thin film to improve resolution and avoid unnecessarily long analysis times.
+As a general rule, thin films (0.1 µm) must be used for compounds with a high molecular weight such as rilycerides, antioxitants etc., which have elution temperatures over 300 °C.

 Another essential factor is the phase ratio, which can be calculated based on the inner diameter and the film thickness.
 The phase ratio is considered 1) to characterize the best dimensions for an application and 2) when an analysis is to be transferred from one column with a certain inner diameter to another without changing the method significantly.